Abstract: An abbreviated summary (typically 1 page) of a research proposal.

 Pre-Proposal: A brief description of research plans and estimated budget that is sometimes submitted to determine the interest of a particular sponsor prior to submission of a formal proposal.

 Program Director: The individual within a funding agency who is concerned with the technical, programmatic aspects of the project.
-Usually a Ph.D., with whom the University's Principal Investigator communicates on technical matters.
-Program Directors do not have the authority to make contractual obligations or changes.
+The University's Principal Investigator communicates with the Program Director on technical matters.
+Also known as Program Manager.

 PSRS: Internal form used to document the submission of a proposal.
 A ePSRS must be done prior to all proposal submissions.